SNIPPET

 /* obsi-snip-coll end */

-This also means you can define descriptors before you ever run the script if you assign each snippet with their names and input their name when prompted
+You can define descriptors before you ever run the script by assigning names to each snippet and writing their metadata manually.

 How are my snippets checked?